Wolverine971/9takes/src/blog/enneagram/enneagram-communication-styles.md

 </article>

  <article class="section-content">
-<h2 id="type5">Enneagram Type 5 - The Investigator: Analytical Communication for Clarity</h2>
+## Enneagram Type 5 - The Investigator: Analytical Communication for Clarity

 <p>Fives value knowledge, expertise, and independence.
 They are analytical, logical, and private.</p>